m-cherni/iac-automation/terraform/azure/prerequsites-terraform-azure/README.md

 ### Azure terraform extension

 If you want to use Terraform with Azure cloud Shell, you can install the extension Azure Terraform.
-Note that this extension needs the LTS version of Nodejs to be installed on your machine.
+Note that this extension needs the latest LTS version of Nodejs to be installed on your machine.

 The Azure Terraform Extension connects to the Azure Cloud Shell and can run Terraform commands from the command palette to the Azure Cloud Shell.

 ## Use terraform within Azure Cloud Shell

 First of all, configure your cloud shell, create your storage account and open a cloud shell (bash or PowerShell).
-Azure Cloud Shell has terrafor backed in.
-It may contain an older version of terraform that need to be upgraded.
+Azure Cloud Shell has terraform backed in.
+It may have an older version of terraform that needs to be upgraded.

 ## Authentication